The job, the house, the man

 So, that was a really long-winded way of saying I'm totally with you on the dog lady thing

 Do hope you found this interesting.
-I should mention the idea had been suggested by Mike at Chocolate Memories. of course always love ideas and feedback.
+I should mention the idea had been suggested by Dennis at evident corporate investigations. of course always love ideas and feedback.

 http://www.allstarzstaffingllc.com - Once again, many thanks for giving the picture.